This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Yes, double the ingredients and use either two 10 ounce ramekins or one 5×5 inch baking dish, one 4×6 inch baking dish, or one 6.5-inch round skillet.
+Yes, double the ingredients and bake in two 10 ounce ramekins, one 5×5 inch baking dish, one 4×6 inch baking dish, or one 6.5-inch round skillet.

-Combine 2 tablespoons flour, 2 tablespoons brown sugar, and 1 tablespoon softened butter.
+Yes.
+For an oat-free topping, mix 2 tablespoons flour, 2 tablespoons brown sugar, and 1 tablespoon softened butter until crumbly, then scatter it over the strawberries before baking.

-Warm it in the oven at 300°F for about 10 minutes or microwave briefly until heated through.
+Warm it in a 300°F oven for about 10 minutes, or microwave it briefly until heated through.
+The oven keeps the topping crisper than the microwave.

 Ways To Use Leftover Ingredients

-If you’ve tried this mini strawberry crisp or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this strawberry dessert for one please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!